-If playing with Trade Routes, give each player an additional token.
+If playing with Trade Routes, give each player an additional \mathbf{X} token, and 1 $\mathbf{0}$ instead of the 1 \mathbf{X} .

-- 7. If playing with Trade Routes, take a Merchants (3) card (they are identical) and place it face-up (with the Merchants side showing) below your State card. - 8.
-Place all the + cards face up above the Player organiser.
+- 7. If playing with Trade Routes, take a Merchants (s) card (they are identical) and place it face-up (with the Merchants side showing) below your State card. - Place all the + cards face up above the Player organiser.
 This is your Development area.
 For most nations, the + cards are your Development cards.